Dual-Language Immersion (DLI)

 Program Description: What is Dual Language Immersion?

 In dual language immersion (DLI), native Spanish speakers and native English speakers maintain and develop their first language while acquiring native-like communication and literacy skills in a second language.
 Academic content is taught and assessed in two languages over an extended period of time.
-As of 2019-20 all , in MMSD, all of the non-Charter (NMCS) DLI programs at schools Grade 5K- Grade 8 follow the 50:50 model.
+In MMSD, all of the non-Charter DLI programs at schools Grade 5K- Grade 8 follow the 50:50 model.
+Nuestro Mundo, which is a charter school, continues to use a 90/10 model.
 DLI teachers practice language separation to support language development goals.
 Both languages serve as a vehicle of instruction, a learning resource and a learning target within DLI programs.
 DLI programs enhance academic and linguistic abilities in two languages.
 Teachers in DLI programs integrate multicultural content to promote the development of cross-cultural competence.

 Program Objectives: Why choose Dual Language Immersion for your child?